preqon/preqon.github.io/index.md

 In the third year of my B Sc., it became more pressing to choose a career path.
-Neurotechnology attracts me, at this stage honestly for its science-fiction-like allure.
+Neurotechnology attracted me, (at this stage, it was honestly for its science-fiction-like allure).
 I did a little research into what disciplines are needed in neurotechnology;
 I didn't have the best understanding, but computer science seemed like a reasonable choice.
 Only it was too late to start a new major.
 So, I decide to delay my graduation and turn my B Sc. into a combined degree, with B Advanced